sabuhiteymurov/Node-farm/README.md

 ## NodeFarm

-This is a simple project for understanding core nodeJS, I have used [Node.js](https://nodejs.org/) for [server-side rendering](https://www.heavy.ai/technical-glossary/server-side-rendering) and JSON for storing and reading data.
+This is a simple project for understanding core nodeJS, I have used [Node.js](https://nodejs.org/) for [server-side rendering](https://www.heavy.ai/technical-glossary/server-side-rendering) and JSON for storing, reading data.

 ### Getting started